JustinMichel2000/intro-react-intro/README.md

 The point of this project was to create a ToDo App learning React using different instructions!
 I used Vite.js to make it work live.
-I also used CSS to make it more attractive.
+I also used CSS to make it more attractive!

 ### Built With